Factor pre-training in Bayesian multivariate logistic models: Methodology

 To speed-up posterior computation, we replace conditional posterior distributions of $\theta_j =\left(\lambda_j, \beta_j\right)$'s given $M = \tilde M$, terms on the right hand side in \eqref{eq:full_conditional}, with Gaussian approximations,

 where $\tilde \theta_j = (\tilde \lambda_j^\top, \tilde \beta_j^\top)^\top$ is the estimate described in the previous section,

-is the corresponding inverse negative Hessian and $\rho>1$ is a variance inflation factor that is tuned to achieve correct frequentist coverage of posterior credible intervals as described in Section \ref{subsec:rho} of the Supplementary Materials.
-In all our experiments, credible intervals obtained from $\tilde \Pi$ for $\Lambda \Lambda^\top$ and $B$ had accurate frequentist coverage.
+is the corresponding inverse negative Hessian and $\rho>1$ is a variance inflation factor that is fixed in advance to achieve correct frequentist coverage of posterior credible intervals.
+Section \ref{subsec:rho} of the Supplementary Materials presents a closed-form formula for $\rho$.
+In our experiments, the credible intervals obtained from $\tilde \Pi$ for $\Lambda \Lambda^\top$ and $B$ had accurate frequentist coverage.

 We approximate the posterior for $(\Lambda,B)$ in \eqref{eq:true_posterior} by approximating \eqref{eq:full_conditional} via